 Welcome to Hunter Events NSW Blog

 Hi there I’m Louise Manning welcome to my blog hoping you check in here often for the latest information and my opinions on anything and everything Wedding & Event Planning, Styling, Design & MC.
-My aim is to post a new blog every week.
-Be sure to follow my social media accounts for tips and inspiration.
+My aim is to post a new blog every week or 2 so be sure to follow my social media accounts for tips and inspiration.
 You can find the links on my contact page via the link below.

 Warmest Event and Wedding Wishes